 This savory and extra spicy tofu jerky is made with oven dried tofu strips flavored with smoky seasonings and fiery sriracha sauce!

 I'm lucky to be with a guy whose food preferences are pretty close to my own.
-Interestingly, he he tells me that during his younger years, long before contemplating cutting out animal foods, he belonged to a band, in which he was the only meat-eating member.
+But he tells me that during his younger years, long before contemplating cutting out animal foods, he belonged to a band in which he was the only meat-eating member.
 His vegetarian bandmates mockingly brought him several packages of veggie jerky, which he devoured and loved, much to their amusement.
 I suppose if jerky had ever been an obstacle to him going veg, he did away with it then and there.
-And why shouldn’t he have loved the veggie jerky?
-I’ve said before and I’ll say again, for myself at least, and apparently for my boyfriend as well, it’s not the animal component to meat that makes it in any way appetizing.
-It’s the seasoning, spices, and apparently in the case of jerky, the texture.

 Spicy Sriracha Tofu Jerky